brzaa/cc_project/README.md

 Date: 25 September 2025

 ### 📧 Contact
-For questions about this analysis or technical implementation, please contact me.
+For questions about this analysis or technical implementation, please contact the author.

 ---
 *This analysis provides strategic insights for Mandiri Sekuritas customer portfolio optimization based on comprehensive behavioral data analysis.*